maxto/ubique/doc/matarrs/diag.md

 #### Description

-Diagonal matrix (if array) and get diagonals of a matrix (if matrix)
+Diagonal matrix (for array) and get diagonals of a matrix (for matrix)